cybertraining-dsc/su21-reu-376/project/index.md

 ![Figure 2](https://raw.githubusercontent.com/cybertraining-dsc/su21-reu-376/main/project/images/results.png)
 Figure 2[^8]: The accuracy of the automated DCNN for the test dataset did not show a significant difference among the three ROC three ROC curves based on DeLong’s method.

-The Straumann SLActive® BLT implant system has a relatively large tapered shape compared to other types of DISs.
+The Straumann SLActive BLT implant system has a relatively large tapered shape compared to other types of DISs.
 Thus, the automated DCNN (AUC = 0.981, 95% CI = 0.949–0.996).
-However, for the Dentium Superline®and Osstem TSIII® implant systems that do not have conspicuous characteristic elements with a tapered shape, the automated DCNN classified correctly with an AUC of 0.903 (95% CI = 0.850–0.967) and 0.937 (95% CI = 0.890–0.967)
+However, for the Dentium Superline and Osstem TSIII implant systems that do not have conspicuous characteristic elements with a tapered shape, the automated DCNN classified correctly with an AUC of 0.903 (95% CI = 0.850–0.967) and 0.937 (95% CI = 0.890–0.967)

 ![Figure 3](https://raw.githubusercontent.com/cybertraining-dsc/su21-reu-376/main/project/images/results2.png)
 Figure 3 (a-f)[^8]: Performance of the automated DCNN and comparison with dental professionals for